Julien-R44/tuyau/README.md

 The main goal of this project is to provide some utilities to have better typesafety when creating APIs with AdonisJS.
 Goals on the long term are :

-- **Done** : Provide an RPC-like client that is fully e2e typesafe ( like tRPC, Elysia Eden, Hono etc. )
+- **Done (Experimental)** : Provide an RPC-like client that is fully e2e typesafe ( like tRPC, Elysia Eden, Hono etc. )
-- **Not started** : Provide a [Ziggy](https://github.com/tighten/ziggy)-like helper to generate and use routes in the frontend.
+- **In Progress** : Provide a [Ziggy](https://github.com/tighten/ziggy)-like helper to generate and use routes in the frontend.
 - **Not started** : Provide a specific Controller class that will allow to have better typesafety when creating your endpoints.
-- **Not started** : Having an automatic OpenAPI generation + Swagger/Scalar UI viewer.
+- **Not started** : Having an automatic OpenAPI generation + Swagger/Scalar UI viewer based on Tuyau codegen.
+Still not sure about this one.

 ## Installation